husakh002/odin-recipes/README.md

 The recipes are stored on a repository named 'recipes' and also included photos in the recipes websites and so had to create a repository for the images as well.

 The Recipes structure are all identical so after creating the second one the third one wasn't that hard.
-Still trying ti get used to the Git commands on how and when to actually use them to make sense.
+Still trying to get used to the Git commands on how and when to actually use them to make sense.